Al Qaeda-linked Somali militants kill U.S. jihadist

 Somalia's embattled central administration is struggling to restore law and order across the country as it emerges from two decades of civil conflict.

-A bomb in the port city of Kismayu on Thursday wounded the newly recognized leader of the southern Juba region.
-Western security sources said the blast had targeted his convoy as it drove through the city.

-(Additional reporting by Richard Lough in Nairobi; and Kaija Wilkinson in Mobile, Alabama; Writing by Richard Lough; Editing by Edmund Blair and Paul Taylor)
+(Additional reporting and writing by Richard Lough in Nairobi; Editing by Edmund Blair and Paul Taylor)